• Mental Health

 What Is Headspace?

 Headspace is an easy-to-navigate mindfulness and meditation app that teaches fundamental breathwork techniques and meditation exercises through progressive courses.
-While Headspace is especially helpful for those just starting out with their meditation practice, they have courses for both beginners and more advanced practitioners.
+While Headspace is especially helpful for those just starting out with their meditation practice, they have courses for both beginners and more advanced practitioners, which is why it earned 5 out of 5 stars in our “Variety of Meditations” category of our meditation apps scoring criteria.
 It also offers mindfulness practices that you can utilize while you’re at work or school, sleep meditations to help you unwind, and even quick exercise classes you can do at home.

 Headspace App Review - Image of Headspace Hub Homescreens

-A large majority of the educational courses are taught by Headspace’s founder, Andy Puddicombe, as well as other professional meditation teachers.
+A large majority of the meditation courses are taught by Headspace’s founder, Andy Puddicombe, as well as other professional meditation teachers earning them a 5 out of 5 stars in our “Credibility & Expertise” category of our scoring criteria.
 The skills taught through the courses in Headspace set you up to maintain a consistent meditation practice.

 Proven Benefits of Mindfulness and Meditation

-Research shows that there are extensive physical and mental health benefits of mindfulness and meditation, from reduced stress and anxiety, improved mood, sleep and cognitive functioning to a reduction in depression symptoms and chronic pain.1, 2
+Research shows that there are extensive physical and mental health benefits of mindfulness and meditation, including reducing stress, improving mood, and enhancing sleep and cognitive functioning.
+Users of Headspace can improve focus and increase energy by utilizing meditation for anxiety and meditation for depression.1,2

 How Does This Translate to Apps?